 Slow Cooker Chicken Spinach Lasagna is best cooked on the LOW temperature setting because it needs that longer time for the uncooked noodles to soak up the moisture in the spinach mixture.

 If you make this recipe I'd love to see it!
 Tag me on social media with #gritsandgouda or @gritsandgouda.
 Leave a comment below the printable recipe if you have questions or tell me how you liked the recipe.
 Don't forget to give the recipe a rating of 5 stars if you love it!

 - 4 to 5 quart slow cooker

-- 2 1/2 cups loosely shredded or coarsely chopped cooked chicken (I use rotisserie white and dark meat or leftover chicken breasts)
+- 2 1/2 cups shredded or coarsely chopped cooked chicken (I use rotisserie chicken or leftover chicken breasts)

 - 3 cups pre-shredded mozzarella cheese (12-oz) or 1 1/2 (8-oz) blocks, shredded

 - 3/4 cup pre-shredded, grated, or shaved Parmesan cheese (3 ounces) or 3 ounces fresh Parmesan, finely shredded